George Soros conspiracy theories: 2020s

-When Donald Trump was indicted by Manhattan district attorney Alvin Bragg in 2023, numerous Republicans claimed that Bragg was "bought and paid for" by Soros.
-This claim was promoted and spread by Trump himself as well as Ron DeSantis, Senator J. D. Vance, Senator Ron Johnson, Texas Governor Greg Abbott, Representative Anna Paulina Luna, and Representative Paul Gosar, who called Bragg a "Soros D.A.".
-The only actual connection is that Soros donated to progressive criminal justice reform group Color of Change, which contributed to Bragg's campaign.
+When Donald Trump was indicted by Manhattan District Attorney Alvin Bragg in 2023, numerous Republicans claimed that Bragg was "bought and paid for" by Soros.
+This claim was promoted and spread by Trump himself as well as Ron DeSantis, Senator JD Vance, Senator Ron Johnson, Texas Governor Greg Abbott, Representative Anna Paulina Luna, and Representative Paul Gosar, who called Bragg a "Soros D.A.".
+The only actual connection is that Soros donated to the progressive criminal justice reform group Color of Change, which contributed to Bragg's campaign.
 Soros was only one of many donors to Color of Change, and he had no contact with Bragg, whom he has never met.

-Also in 2023, Tesla, Inc./SpaceX CEO and owner of social media platform X (formerly known as Twitter) Elon Musk compared George Soros to Jewish Marvel Comics supervillain Magneto and accused him of wanting "to erode the very fabric of civilization" because he "hates humanity".
+Also in 2023, Tesla, Inc./SpaceX CEO and owner of social media platform X (formerly known as Twitter) Elon Musk compared Soros to Jewish Marvel Comics supervillain Magneto and accused him of wanting "to erode the very fabric of civilization" because he "hates humanity".
 He later alleged that the Soros organization wants "nothing less than the destruction of western civilization" in reply to a X user speculating about a "George Soros-led invasion" of Europe by North African immigrants.

-In early 2025 massive student protests broke out in Belgrade, Serbia.
-Social Media and pro-government media were inundated with messaging blaming George Soros and USAID for the protests.
-People began to gather after a train station roof collapsed city Novi Sad, Serbia which killed 16 people.
-Official Government channels blaming George Soros was desined to delegitimize the protests.
+In early 2025, massive student protests broke out in Belgrade, Serbia.
+Social media and pro-government media were inundated with messaging blaming Soros and USAID for the protests.
+People began to gather after a train station roof collapsed in the city of Novi Sad, Serbia, killing 16 people.
+Official government channels blaming Soros were designed to delegitimize the protests.

-George Soros conspiracies continued to spread in the United States after the re-election of Donald Trump in 2024.
-After the Charlie Kirk assassination in 2025, the United States Vice President accused George Soros of sponsoring groups behind the killing.
+Soros's conspiracies continued to spread in the United States after the re-election of Donald Trump in 2024.
+After the Charlie Kirk assassination in 2025, the United States Vice President JD Vance accused Soros of sponsoring groups behind the killing.
 Vance said Soros's Open Society Foundations were “setting fire to the house built by the American family over 250 years.”
-In August 2025, Donald Trump threatened to arrest George Soros Racketeer Influenced and Corrupt Organizations Act for funding ‘violent protests.
-Following Trump spreading the antisemitic conspiracy theories the Department of Justice directed staff to begin investigating George Soros.
+In August 2025, Donald Trump threatened to arrest Soros under the Racketeer Influenced and Corrupt Organizations Act for funding "violent protests".
+Following Trump's spreading of the antisemitic conspiracy theories, the Department of Justice directed staff to begin investigating Soros.
+At Turning Point USA's 2025 AmericaFest convention, JD Vance contrasted the convention participants as "freethinkers" and not "drones who take their orders from George Soros".

-In November of 2025, Bulgaria's main pro-Russian and nationalist partie, Movement for Rights and Freedoms – New Beginning, There’s Such a People and Union, Moral and Honour, Revival, and the Bulgarian Socialist Party lead efforts to pass a motion in Parliment to investigate George Soros and Open Society Foundations.
+In November 2025, Bulgaria's main pro-Russian and nationalist party, Movement for Rights and Freedoms – New Beginning, There’s Such a People and Union, Moral and Honour, Revival, and the Bulgarian Socialist Party led efforts to pass a motion in Parliament to investigate Soros and Open Society Foundations.
 Oligarch Delyan Peevski, who funds the Movement for Rights and Freedoms – New Beginning, claimed that Soros-affiliated NGOs were “replacing values with gender ideology.”

+After prime minister Viktor Orbán's loss in the 2026 Hungarian parliamentary election, Elon Musk wrote a post on X claiming that the Soros Organization had taken over Hungary.